 Congenital hallux valgus is a very rare finding wherein a fetus or newborn shows lateral deviation of the first toe(s).
 When found on prenatal imaging, bilateral congenital/foetal hallux valgus is highly suggestive of fibrodysplasia ossificans progressiva 1,2.

-Cookie bite metastases are characterised by small focal eccentric lytic external cortical destruction in long tubular bones.
-This type of destruction is typically described for metastases from lung cancer, however, they can also occur with other tumours.
+Cookie bite metastases are characterized by small focal eccentric lytic external cortical destruction in long tubular bones.
+This type of destruction is typically described for metastases from lung cancer; however, they can also occur with other tumors.

 Copper beaten skull, also known as beaten silver skull or beaten brass skull, refers to the prominence of convolutional markings (gyral impressions on the inner table of the skull) seen throughout the skull vault.